How to Get an Autism Diagnosis

 Some people identify as Autistic through self-diagnosis, and although not everyone with Autistic traits requires support, there are options available for undiagnosed or self-diagnosed Autistic people.

-However, there are some benefits that come from getting an official diagnosis.
-It may help an Autistic person feel validated in and better understand their own experiences.
-A diagnosis can also be crucial for gaining access to specific interventions, supports and services.
+However, some benefits that come from getting an official diagnosis.
+It may help an Autistic person feel validated and better understand their own experiences.
+A diagnosis can also be crucial for access to specific interventions, supports, and services.

 Where do I start?

-There are several phases on the journey to an ASD diagnosis.
-Whilst some people’s experience leading up to a diagnosis may differ, we’ve listed some of the common steps that may be taken by parents, guardians, and the healthcare team when assessing someone for an official diagnosis of ASD.
+The journey to getting an Autism diagnosis involves several phases.
+While some people’s experiences leading up to a diagnosis may differ, we’ve listed some of the common steps that parents, guardians, and the healthcare team may take when assessing someone for an official diagnosis of Autism.

 Step 1: Developmental monitoring

-When we’re young, our parents and loved ones naturally observe how we are developing by watching our behaviors and how we interact with the environment and others.
-This is called ‘developmental monitoring’, and it’s important for making sure that children are reaching milestones and behaving in a way that is expected for their age group.
-It’s often during this early childhood period when parents may start noticing signs of ASD.
+When we’re young, our parents and loved ones naturally observe how we develop by watching our behaviors and how we interact with the environment and others.
+This is called ‘developmental monitoring’, and it’s important for making sure that children reach milestones and behave in a way that is expected for their age group.
+It’s often during this early childhood period when parents may start noticing signs of Autism.

-During appointments, healthcare professionals may ask parents and guardians questions about any behaviors or delayed milestones they might have noticed during this monitoring period, to get a sense of whether the child may be showing signs of ASD.
+During appointments, healthcare professionals may ask parents and guardians questions about any behaviors or delayed milestones they might have noticed during this monitoring period, to gauge whether the child may be showing signs of Autism.
 They may even interact and play with the child to assess their development.

 A handy resource

-Developmental monitoring can be hard to keep track of without a record.
-Human Health is a free mobile app that helps you track signs and symptoms daily, as well as any treatments or interventions you may be using.
+Developmental monitoring can be difficult to trackwithout a record.
+Human Health is a free mobile app that helps you track signs and symptoms daily, and any treatments or interventions you may be using.

 You can download the app here, or by searching for ‘Human Health’ on the App Store or Google Play.